finstape/Algorithms-and-data-structures/README.md

 of professions/2))
 Example if we have 15 professions, then variations on S/N should be, 15+(15/2) = 23. since we round up the quotient to an integer.

+## Dataset depersonalization

+Part of the user:

+1) The program must read the input file (the final file of the 1st laboratory work)
+2) The program is divided by functionality.
+  a) Depersonalization of the input dataset.
+  b) Calculating the K-anonymity of the input dataset.
+4) The user has the opportunity to specify Quasi-identifiers in K-anonymity.

+Part of the programmer:

+4) At your choice, we depersonalize the date set according to these methods (combining is welcome, but the main thing is to prove the effectiveness of this combination of methods):
+  a) Local generalization
+  b) Aggregation
+  c) Perturbation
+  d) Micro-aggregation
+  e) Mixing
+  f) Creating aliases
+  g) Masking
+  h) Local suppression
+  i) Removing attributes
+  j) Decomposition method
+5) Using the K-anonymity method, calculate K for an impersonal set.
+6) Output 5 "bad" values of K-anonymity (if there are fewer of them, then all possible).
+The data of the variable K is output as a percentage of the entire set.
+7) The number of unique rows in the data set, according to quasi-indicators.
+Output unique strings if the variable K=1.
+8) Output an acceptable K-anonymity value for the data set:
+  a) up to 51000 records - K>=10
+  b) up to 105,000 records - K>=7
+  c) up to 260000 records - K>=5
+9) Evaluate the usefulness of the data by comparing the depersonalized set with the original set